-Net Working Capital is primarily in Concealed Handgun Licensing with a projected increase; and offsetting decreases for revenue previously budgeted from Traffic Safety Team which is now in transfers.
+Net Working Capital is primarily in Concealed Handgun Licensing with a projected increase.
+Decreases are for revenue previously budgeted from Traffic Safety Team which is now in transfers.

 Personnel Services decreased due to 1.0 FTE lieutenant moving to the Enforcement Support Program with offsetting increases for normal step and related fringe benefit increases.